Aasthagupta06/Career-Matchmaker/README.md

-# Career-Matchmaker
 # CareerMatchmaker

-CareerMatchmaker is a simple Django web app that recommends the top 3 career paths based on a user’s skills and interests using a machine learning model.
+CareerMatchmaker is a Django web app that recommends the top 3 career paths based on a user’s skills and interests using a machine learning model.

 ## 🚀 Features